Support services in the Taranaki Region

 Kia ora; Taranaki Retreat offers a ‘Space to Breathe’ for individuals or whānau going through tough times – people helping people; alongside-you holistic peer-support, connected up and working hand-in-hand with our clinical services – each of us doing our bit to make sure that you are heard and cared for.

 People reach out, or when that is too hard, friends/whānau members and other caring services get in touch with us every single day to get some support rolling.
 That’s what we’re here for.
-We offer a Support Hub (Waimanako;/The Hope Centre) and a peaceful Time Out space in the country.
+We offer a Support Hub (Waimanako), an Outreach Support Hub (Waihāpai), a food truck (Waimanaaki), and a peaceful Time Out space in the country.

-Waimanako is a “safe space” in New Plymouth CBD (33 Devon Street West) with an awesome Kai for Koha cafe, a Creative Hub and many workshops and support groups.
-We’re open every day except Sundays and Public Holidays, 10am-9pm.
-Listening Ear support is always available – you don’t need an appointment.
+Waimanako is a “safe space” in New Plymouth (35 Octavius Place) with awesome kai and coffee, and many workshops and support groups.
+We’re open Monday to Friday (check out our website for our hours), and we’re On Pause on Weekends and Public Holidays.
+Listening Ear support is always available – you don’t need an appointment!

 Categories: Addictions Support, General Wellbeing, Mental Health and Counselling, Suicide Prevention, Whānau, Children and Young People